samumantha/Aalto_OpenScience/Slides.md

 # Publishing data on Paituli

+link:

 1. Make sure the data can be published.
 2. Describe the data.
-The data description should include:
-3. Package your data, technical recommendations
+3. Package your data
 4. Send the data and its description to giscoord@csc.fi.
 5. CSC will publish your data to Paituli in a week or two.